pipelinelabo/datalaiq-wiki/configuration/networking.md

 ## Webserver Port: TCP 80/443

-This port is how Gravwell users access the Gravwell webserver.
+This port is how DatalaiQ users access the DatalaiQ webserver.
 The default configuration uses unencrypted HTTP on port 80, specified with the `Web-Port` option in gravwell.conf.
 This can be changed to another value, e.g. 8080 if desired.
 We recommend changing the port to 443 if you [install TLS certificates](#!configuration/certificates.md).

 ## Cleartext Ingest Port: TCP 4023